I get emails like the following almost every day from people who are working as employees in companies and want to become prominent thought leaders:

 No. If you are like many professionals, you think you have a lot to offer just by speaking your mind.
 You may even be thinking of just blogging about whatever comes to your mind.
 A personal journal of your thoughts, perhaps?

-That is the second most common mistake beginner bloggers make (next to posting on their own blogs).
+That is the second most common mistake beginning bloggers make (next to posting on their own blogs).

 Instead of writing “My Personal Thoughts about Enterprise Sales,” try writing “12 Ways to Double Your Enterprise Sales Deals This Year.”